edsu/fondz/README.md

 contents become available they can be swapped out for the ones we're using now.

-Thanks go to Twitter and Facebook for their HTML based archive packages which were an inspiration for fondz.
+Thanks go to Twitter and Facebook for their HTML based archive packages, and to [Jekyll](http://jekyllrb.com/) and other static site generators, which were an inspiration for fondz.

 Example